pinky39/grove/readme.txt

 You can change defaults by clicking on corresponding step's button.
 A button has 4 states:

-Transparent - priority is automatically passed on active & passive turns.
+ * Transparent - priority is automatically passed on active & passive turns.
-Green       - priority is automatically passed on passive turns.
+ * Green       - priority is automatically passed on passive turns.
-Yellow      - priority is automatically passed on active turn.
+ * Yellow      - priority is automatically passed on active turn.
-Red         - priority is never automatically passed.
+ * Red         - priority is never automatically passed.

 When an opponent plays a spell auto priority passing is disabled.

 ### Shortcuts

-Spacebar    - moves to next step (passes priority) Alt+q       - displays in game menu screen.
+ * Spacebar    - moves to next step (passes priority)
+ * Enter       - confirms attackers or blockers selection
+ * Alt+q       - displays in game menu screen.
-F11         - toggle between window and full screen mode
+ * F11         - toggle between window and full screen mode

 ## Themes

 Game visuals can be tweaked by modifying the contents of the media folder.

-If you wish you can add your own card pictures to the /media/cards folder.
+If you wish you can add your own card pictures to the /media/cards folder or to the cards.zip file.
 Picture size has to be 410x326 pixels, their names must match corresponding card names.
-Basic lands have 4 versions eg. forest1.jpg, ... , forest4.jpg.
+Basic lands have 15 versions eg. forest1.jpg, ... , forest15.jpg.

 If you wish you can add your custom avatars to the media/avatars folder.
-Each player is given a random avatar from this folder.

 Additional battlefield backgrounds can be added to /media/images folder.
 The filename must start with the word 'battlefield' e.g 'battlefield-1.jpg',